BhanuPS09/Ecommerce-App/README.md

 # Tech Stack
--> RectJS
+ RectJS
--> Node.js
+ Node.js
--> Express.js
+ Express.js
--> Firebase Authentication
+ Firebase Authentication
--> Firestore database
+ Firestore database

-The page will reload when you make changes.\
 You may also see any lint errors in the console.